akshayKhot/akshayKhot.github.io/_posts/2021-7-5-nil-empty-blank-ruby.md

 ---
 layout: post
-title: Difference Between nil, empty, and blank
+title: Difference Between nil, empty, and blank in Ruby
 ---

 In ruby, you can use the `nil?` method on an instance to check if it's `nil`.
 However, ruby also provides `empty?` and there's a `blank?` method in Rails.
 For a new ruby programmer, it can get quite confusing.
 This post tries to explain which method to use when.